nightshade427/mach_examples/README.md

 app_build                   # creates a slim, optimized production Docker image
 ```

-Observability
+### Observability

 First-class telemetry using OpenTelemetry:

-· Telemetry Server: Visualizes logs and traces on port 4000 in dev mode.
+- **Telemetry Server:** Visualizes logs and traces on port 4000 in dev mode.
-· Hot Path Tracking: Automatic profiling of pipelines to identify bottlenecks.
+- **Hot Path Tracking:** Automatic profiling of pipelines to identify bottlenecks.
-· Error Aggregation: Unified reporting across all reactors.
+- **Error Aggregation:** Unified reporting across all reactors.

-Editor
+### Editor

 Built-in terminal-based editor optimized for the MACH workflow.
 Supports highlighting for C, Mustache, and SQL, and is integrated with the HMR system for instant save-to-reload.
 Includes full LSP support for intelligent code completion and diagnostics.

-AI Assistant
+### AI Assistant

 Built-in AI assistant in the TUI trained for MACH/IDEAL.
-Uses app_info and topology to generate code that understands your specific routes, queries, and events.
+Uses `app_info` and topology to generate code that understands your specific routes, queries, and events.

-How It Works
+## How It Works

-IDEAL Philosophy
+### IDEAL Philosophy

-· Interfaces are Deep: Simple interfaces backed by deep functionality.
+- **Interfaces are Deep:** Simple interfaces backed by deep functionality.
-· Domain Centred: Each module owns exactly one responsibility.
+- **Domain Centred:** Each module owns exactly one responsibility.
-· Encapsulated: Internal mechanics remain private.
+- **Encapsulated:** Internal mechanics remain private.
-· Autonomous: Modules are fully self-contained.
+- **Autonomous:** Modules are fully self-contained.
-· Local: All related code is co-located.
+- **Local:** All related code is co-located.

-Data-Oriented Pipelines
+### Data-Oriented Pipelines

-config executes once at boot to construct an optimized execution graph.
+`config` executes once at boot to construct an optimized execution graph.
 Requests are sequential executions of pre-warmed pipelines.

-Multi-Reactor
+### Multi-Reactor

 Each CPU core runs an independent reactor event loop.
 Async boundaries are handled between steps, scaling across cores without threads or locks in application code.

-Memory Management
+### Memory Management

 Uses an arena pool allocator per reactor.
 Each pipeline gets its own arena, which is freed automatically when the pipeline finishes.
-Use allocate() for temporary allocations; they live for the duration of the pipeline.
-For memory obtained from external libraries (e.g., via malloc), register it with defer_free() to have it cleaned up automatically at the end of the request.
+Use `allocate()` for temporary allocations; they live for the duration of the pipeline.
+For memory obtained from external libraries (e.g., via `malloc`), register it with `defer_free()` to have it cleaned up automatically at the end of the request.